 - carotid narrowing: meningioma

-- erosion of sella (rather than remodelling): metastasis
+- erosion of sella (rather than remodeling): metastasis

 - identify pituitary as separate usually implies non-adenoma